Al153/PartIIProject/Ideas.md

 - Highly functional wrapper to provide typesafe graph operations on a relational database
 - The premise is to provide the following:
     - An algebraic DSL in scala to allow construction of complex queries
-    - A conversion from algebraic DSL to an core.intermediate tree of actions to be executed against the database
+    - A conversion from algebraic DSL to an core.backend.intermediate tree of actions to be executed against the database
     - A Monadic results container type (to contain the result of a given expression), which represents the asynchronicity and ability to return a collection of results, along with the `core.view` that the reslts were generated against
         - This would likely be a monad transformer stack of the core.monads: Future (asynchronicity), State (to hold the core.view the query was executed with), Either (Typesafe and elegant core.error case handling), and List (a query may return a colleciton of results from the same core.view, eg "find all people who are related to John Smith")
     - A system of logical "`core.view`s" of the underlying database